rohanp031/automated-omr-system/README.md

-# Automated OMR Evaluation System for Innomatics Research Labs
+# Automated OMR Evaluation System

 ## 📝 Overview
 This project provides a complete, scalable system to automatically evaluate OMR (Optical Mark Recognition) sheets from images.
-Developed for Innomatics Research Labs, it addresses the challenges of manual grading for placement readiness assessments, transforming a time-consuming, error-prone, and resource-intensive process into a fast, accurate, and automated workflow.
+It addresses the challenges of manual grading for placement readiness assessments, transforming a time-consuming, error-prone, and resource-intensive process into a fast, accurate, and automated workflow.

 The system is designed to process thousands of OMR sheets captured via mobile phone cameras, correcting for distortions and accurately scoring them against predefined answer keys.
 It provides subject-wise scores, total scores, and a user-friendly web interface for evaluators to manage the entire process, reducing the evaluation turnaround time from days to mere minutes.